Not sure if your pet needs the vet or can't come to the clinic? Remove any doubt by booking a Medechat video consult with us.Book Now

 The DIY dog wash/hydrobath is located at the corner of the vet surgery and is available 7 days 6am-10pm.Explore

-In accordance with the new Covid-19 restrictions, all visitors must practice social distancing while in the clinic, no mask is required but please use the hand sanitiser at front door prior to entering the clinic.
+In accordance with the Covid-19 restrictions, all visitors to the clinic, or unless otherwise advised, are required to wear a face mask.
+You must also practice social distancing while in the clinic and use the hand sanitiser at front door prior to entering the clinic.

 A survey by drug company Zoetis showed that on average pet owners are only administering heartworm prevention 5/12 times per year, leaving dogs & cats at risk of developing this life threatening infection.
 We have developed a plan to help pet owners overcome this & save money - the Platinum Paws Club!
 There are 3 levels to choose from including options for FREE, unlimited consultations!

 There are two main infectious viral diseases of concern to pet rabbits in Australia: myxomatosis and calicivirus.
 Both of these diseases have been used in attempts to control the wild population of rabbits in Australia, but sadly, our pet rabbits are not immune, and tend to contract the disease more easily than their wild counterparts.Read More